YONGCHENUTD/C3S/README.rst

 **C3S: model-based analysis and pipeline of dCas9 Capture-3C-Seq data**

 C3S is a model-based analysis pipeline of dCas9 Capture-3C-Seq data (Xin Liu et.al Cell 2017).
 The CAPTURE-3C-seq method now is widely used and highly contributed to studies of the cancer epigenetics and other fundamental biological questions.
 Here C3S is introduced to analyze CAPTURE-3C-seq data from raw sequencing reads to significantly interacting chromatin loci.
-It uses multiplescale Bayesian models for the significance calling of chromatin interactions, especially providing different models to analyse intra- and inter-chromosomal chromatin interactions.
+It uses multiplescale Bayesian models for the significance calling of intra- and inter-chromatin interactions.
 It provides a versatile and flexible pipeline to analyze the dCas9 Capture-3C-Seq data.
 Its outputted results can be directly used for direct visualization through WashU Genome browser.

 =============================